Wingie/risk_using_llms/src/ch28-vibe-coding.md

 ### Case Studies/Examples

-To illustrate the real-world impact of the "keep digging" problem and other vibe coding risks, let's examine several case studies that demonstrate different failure modes and their consequences.
+To illustrate the real-world impact of the "keep digging" problem and other vibe coding risks, we examine several case studies based on documented security incidents and formal verification studies.
+These cases demonstrate different failure modes and their consequences in production environments.

+#### Documented Production Security Incidents

+Before examining specific technical failure modes, it's crucial to understand the scope of real-world AI coding security incidents.
+The 2024 landscape reveals significant enterprise exposure:

+**Enterprise AI Security Breach Statistics (2024-2025)**:
+- 73% of enterprises experienced AI-related security incidents in the past 12 months^[^19^]
+- Average cost per AI security breach: $4.8 million^[^20^]
+- 62% of organizations deployed AI packages with at least one CVE^[^21^]
+- Healthcare organizations experience AI data leakage 2.7x more frequently than other industries^[^22^]

+**Notable Production Failures**:
+- McDonald's: 64+ million job applicants' personal information exposed through AI chatbot with password "123456"^[^23^]
+- Samsung: Company-wide ban on generative AI after employees leaked confidential code through ChatGPT^[^24^]
+- Chevrolet: AI chatbot manipulated to offer $76,000 vehicle for $1^[^25^]
+- DPD: AI chatbot temporarily disabled after customer manipulation incidents^[^26^]

+These real-world incidents provide context for the technical vulnerabilities we examine in the following detailed case studies.

 #### Case Study 1: The Persistent Monte Carlo Simulation

-This case, adapted from a real incident, demonstrates how an AI coding assistant can persistently attempt to force a solution along a problematic path rather than recognizing a fundamental design issue.
+This case, based on formal verification research from the FormAI dataset^[^27^], demonstrates how an AI coding assistant can persistently attempt to force a solution along a problematic path rather than recognizing a fundamental design issue.